-In some way, Kuhn's distinction between normal and revolutionary science is analogous to the distinction between learning within a Bayesian model, and checking the model in preparation to discarding or expanding it.
+In some way, Kuhn's distinction between normal and revolutionary science is analogous to the distinction between learning within a Bayesian model, and checking the model as preparation to discard or expand it.
 Just as the work of normal science proceeds within the presuppositions of the paradigm, updating a posterior distribution by conditioning on new data takes the assumptions embodied in the prior distribution and the likelihood function as unchallengeable truths.
 Model checking, on the other hand, corresponds to the identification of anomalies, with a switch to a new model when they become intolerable.
-Even the problems with translations between paradigms have something of a counterpart in statistical practice; for example, the intercept coefficients in a varying-intercept, constant-slope regression model have a somewhat different meaning than do the intercepts in a varying-slope model.
-We do not want to push the analogy too far, however, since most model checking and model reformulation would by Kuhn have been regarded as puzzle-solving within a single paradigm, and his views of how people switch between paradigms are, as we just saw, rather different.
+Even the problems with translations between paradigms have something of a counterpart in statistical practice; for example, the intercept coefficients in a varying-intercept, constantslope regression model have a somewhat different meaning than do the intercepts in a varying-slope model.
+We do not want to push the analogy too far, however, since most model checking and model re-formulation would by Kuhn have been regarded as puzzlesolving within a single paradigm, and his views of how people switch between paradigms are, as we just saw, rather different.

 Kuhn's ideas about scientific revolutions are famous because they raise so many disturbing questions about the scientific enterprise.
 For instance, there has been considerable controversy over whether Kuhn believed in any notion of scientific progress, and over whether or not he should have, given his theory.
-Yet detailed historical case studies (Donovan, Laudan, & Laudan, 1988) have shown that Kuhn's picture of sharp breaks between normal and revolutionary science is hard to sustain.
-The leads to a tendency, already remarked by Toulmin (1972, pp. 112-117), either to expand paradigms or to shrink them.
+Yet detailed historical case studies (Donovan et al., 1988) have shown that Kuhn's picture of sharp breaks between normal and revolutionary science is hard to sustain.
+(Arguably this is true even of Kuhn, 1957.)
+The leads to a tendency, already remarked by Toulmin (1972, pp. 112-17), to either expand paradigms or to shrink them.
 Expanding paradigms into persistent and all-embracing, because abstract and vague, bodies of ideas lets one preserve the idea of abrupt breaks in thought, but makes them rare and leaves almost everything to puzzle-solving normal science.
-(In the limit, there has only been one paradigm in astronomy since the Mesopotamians, something like 'many lights in the night sky are objects which are very large but very far away, and they move in interrelated, mathematically describable, discernible patterns'.)
-This corresponds, we might say, to relentlessly enlarging the support of the prior.
-The other alternative is to shrink paradigms into increasingly concrete, specific theories and even models, making the standard for a 'revolutionary' change very small indeed, in the limit reaching any kind of conceptual change whatsoever.
+(In the limit, there has only been one paradigm in astronomy since the Mesopotamians, something like "Many lights in the night sky are objects which are very large but very far away, and they move in interrelated, mathematically-describable, discernible patterns.")
+This corresponds, we might say, to releasely enlarging the support of the prior.
+The other alternative is to shrink paradigms into increasingly concrete, specific theories and even models, making the standard for a "revolutionary" change very small indeed, in the limit reaching any kind of conceptual change whatsoever.